Organizations are struggling with the accuracy of their attribution data, often unknowingly, and it’s costing them a fortune.

 Small and mid-sized businesses cannot afford to spend twice the needed amount in marketing simply because they are unable to account for the 50% that makes the difference between profitability and bankruptcy.
 Blue-chip companies are lucky to have an operating margin in in the 30% range.
 For SMB’s, an efficient marketing budget may be the difference between having an operating margin at all.
 Without identifying what marketing spend is the most valuable the business stagnates or worse, closes.

 The ability to track and attribute marketing spend to desired outcomes has improved drastically.
-However, as advertising has increased in complexity many companies suffer from the same attribution problem today.
+However, as advertising has increased in complexity many companies suffer from the same attribution data problems today.
 The paths on the customer journey have increased equally to our ability to accurately track it.
 This dilemma leaves the same potential for error that John experienced.
 The good news is that we absolutely can chip away at the 50% of wasted spend, but we have to understand the true problem behind the inaccuracies.

-The Achilles Heel of Marketing Attribution
+The Achilles Heel is Attribution Data Accuracy

-Marketers have outsourced the underlying details of marketing attribution to a technology system, technologist, or a combination of the two.
+Marketers have outsourced the underlying details of attribution data to a technology system, technologist, or a combination of the two.
 In that dissonance is a knowledge gap between the systems, technologist, marketers and the desired business outcome.
 This results in inaccuracies and lost revenue.
 The inaccuracy can boil down to a bad line of code buried deep within the weeds of a system written by a developer unable to see the forest through the weeds.

-Fix Your Marketing Attribution Inaccuracies
+Fix Your Attribution Data Inaccuracies

-If fixing marketing attribution was easy then it would not be a rampant issue.
+If fixing attribution data was easy then it would not be a rampant issue.
 To solve the problem the Internet has created another evangelically inspired unicorn title: Growth Hacker.
 Like most buzzwords in their infancy this title is fraught with ambiguous titles not well understood by the businesses who need them most.
 To start, let’s define what a Growth Hacker is intended to be:

 A Growth Hacker (unicorn) is a proven marketing professional with a very high level of technology skills.
 Here are some of the critical skills needed: